Gold Coast Myopia Control Clinic

 A complete eye test is the only sure way of determining whether your child’s vision is normal.
 Some clues to myopia in a child are:

-Myopia typically progresses rapidly, increasing every year through the teenage years.
-Current research has confirmed two clear facts:
+Myopia typically progresses, often rapidly, increasing every year through the teenage years.
+Current research has confirmed a few clear facts:

 The increase in myopia cases is worryingly high across the world.

-Adult-onset myopia (developing after 20 years of age) can progress over time, though youth-onset (before 20 years) generally shows more aggressive progression which continues until the eye stops growing.
-Typical sufferers are highly dependent on expensive, high-powered glasses or contact lenses and require frequent replacements as the condition escalates.
+While adult-onset myopia (developing after 20 years of age) can progress over time, onset in childhood and early teenage years generally shows more aggressive progression which continues until the eye stops growing.
+Typically, myopic patients are highly dependent on high-powered glasses or contact lenses and require frequent replacements as the condition escalates.

 All levels of myopia increase the chance of these blinding conditions: